jacoboyen/iowa-college-benchmarks/readme.md

 This site is updated at the beginning of the month under the following parameters:

+* Tests are run against the institution’s homepage.
-* All tests are run at the same time a webpagetest.org
+* All tests are run at the same time a webpagetest.org.
 * "Start render" and "fully loaded" values are taken on the first pass of the test.
 * Schools that skew the charts too much are omitted from the test.